-- demand for our products is impacted by a number of factors outside of our control; - a small number of our customers represent a significant portion of our revenue; - as a supplier and service provider to the U.S. government and many foreign governments, states, and municipalities, we are subject to certain heightened risks; - our profitability could be negatively impacted by price and inventory risk; - inflation could adversely affect our business and results of operations; - risks from the improper conduct of, or use of our products, by employees, agents, government contractors, or collaborators could adversely affect our reputation; - risks related to purchasing products from our suppliers on a long-term basis and production interruptions or shutdowns; - reliance on third-party logistics suppliers for distribution, storage, transportation, operating supplies and products; - we are susceptible to supply and raw material cost increases, supply shortages, long lead times, and supply changes; - if we fail to continuously innovate and to provide products that gain market acceptance, we may be unable to attract new customers or retain existing customers; - the seasonal or cyclical nature of our business and severe weather events may cause demand for our products and services to be adversely affected; - our industry and the markets in which we operate have few large competitors and increased competitive pressures; - our competitive position could be adversely affected if we fail to protect our patents, trade secrets or other intellectual property rights, if our patents expire or if we become subject to infringement claims; - risks inherent in our global operations; - we may fail to realize the strategic and financial benefits currently anticipated from the Business Combination (as defined below); - subsequent to the consummation of the Business Combination (as defined below), we may be required to take write-downs or be subject to restructuring, impairment or other charges that could have a significant negative effect on our business and financial condition as well as the price of our Ordinary Shares (as defined below), which could cause you to lose some or all of your investment; - our substantial indebtedness may adversely affect our cash flow and our ability to operate our business; - terms of our indebtedness may limit our ability to borrow additional funds or capitalize on business opportunities; - we may incur substantial additional indebtedness; - an increase in interest rates would increase the costs on our revolving credit facility and on our variable rate indebtedness; - our business may be negatively impacted as a result of Russian actions in Ukraine.
+- demand for our products is impacted by a number of factors outside of our control; - a small number of our customers represent a significant portion of our revenue; - · as a supplier and service provider to the U.S. government and many foreign governments, states, and municipalities, we are subject to certain heightened risks; - · our profitability could be negatively impacted by price and inventory risk; - risks from the improper conduct of, or use of our products, by employees, agents, government contractors, or collaborators could adversely affect our reputation; - risks related to purchasing products from our suppliers on a long-term basis and production interruptions or shutdowns; - reliance on third-party logistics suppliers for distribution, storage, transportation, operating supplies and products; - · we are susceptible to supply and raw material cost increases, supply shortages, long lead times, and supply changes; - · if we fail to continuously innovate and to provide products that gain market acceptance, we may be unable to attract new customers or retain existing customers; - · the seasonal or cyclical nature of our business and severe weather events may cause demand for our products and services to be adversely affected; - · our industry and the markets in which we operate have few large competitors and increased competitive pressures; - our competitive position could be adversely affected if we fail to protect our patents, trade secrets or other intellectual property rights, if our patents expire or if we become subject to infringement claims; - risks inherent in our global operations; - we may be required to take write-downs or be subject to restructuring, impairment or other charges that could have a significant negative effect on our business and financial condition as well as the price of our Ordinary Shares (as defined below), which could cause you to lose some or all of your investment; - we may need to recognize impairment charges related to goodwill, identified intangible assets and fixed assets; - our substantial indebtedness may adversely affect our cash flow and our ability to operate our business; - terms of our indebtedness may limit our ability to borrow additional funds or capitalize on business opportunities; - we may incur substantial additional indebtedness; - · an increase in interest rates would increase the costs on our revolving credit facility and on our variable rate indebtedness; - our business may be negatively impacted as a result of Russian actions in Ukraine.